-while riding their bicycles over 3,000 miles connecting Underground Railroad and abolitionist sites, archives and museums, artists Kelsey Robinson and Di-ay Batted are creating musical performance, dance, video and literature in response to regional histories of slavery in North America.
+while riding their bicycles over 2,000 miles connecting Underground Railroad and abolitionist sites, archives and museums, artists Kelsey Robinson and Di-ay Batted are creating theatrical performances and video art in response to regional histories of slavery in North America.

 "Talking with Ghosts About Freedom" is a project tying threads between the history of enslaved Africans, their passage towards emancipation, the culture they have bestowed upon the nation and the earth they tilled and fled over.